-As part of the application, we offer applicants the opportunity to be included in our “talent pool” for a period of one year on the basis of consent within the meaning of Art.
-6 (1) (b) and Art.
+As part of the application, we offer applicants the opportunity to be included in our “talent pool” for a period of one year on the basis of consent within the meaning of sect.
+6 para.
+1 letter b and sect.
 7 GDPR.

 The application documents in the talent pool will only be processed in the context of future job advertisements and the search for employees and will be destroyed at the latest on expiry of the deadline.
-Applicants are informed that their consent to inclusion in the talent pool is voluntary, has no influence on the current application procedure and they can revoke this consent at any time for the future and declare their objection within the meaning of Art.
+Applicants are informed that their consent to inclusion in the talent pool is voluntary, has no influence on the current application procedure and they can revoke this consent at any time for the future and declare their objection within the meaning of sect.
 21 GDPR.

-When contacting us (e.g. via contact form, e-mail, telephone or social media), the user’s details are processed for processing the contact enquiry and its processing in accordance with Art.
+When contacting us (e.g. via contact form, e-mail, telephone or social media), the user’s details are processed for processing the contact enquiry and it’s processing in accordance with sect.
 6 para.
-1 lit. b) GDPR.
+1 letter b) GDPR.
 User information can be stored in a customer relationship management system (“CRM system”) or comparable request organization.

 We delete the requests if they are no longer necessary.
 We review this requirement every two years; the statutory archiving obligations also apply.